General Information - West Virginia University

 - Stephen Wetmore, Romeo Lim and Maria Lim Chair of Otolaryngology

-- Joshua Blackmer Williamson, Mabel DeVries Tanner Endowed Professor of Theatre and Dance
+- Joshua Blackmer Williamson, Mabel DeVries Tanner Endowed Professor of Theatre

 - Brian D. Woerner, Stephanie and Raymond J. Lane Endowed Professor